 For more on dating and raising daughters check out Mothers of Daughters Discuss Dating.

-This article originally appeared MothersofDaughters.com.
+This article originally appeared MothersofDaughters.com, published with permission.